Leftists protest Britain at Olympics meeting in Argentina

-BUENOS AIRES, Sept 6 About 250 leftist Argentines protested Britain's presence at the meeting of the International Olympic Committee in Buenos Aires on Friday, burning the Union Jack and chanting anti-British slogans stemming from the 1982 Falklands War.
+BUENOS AIRES About 250 leftist Argentines protested Britain's presence at the meeting of the International Olympic Committee in Buenos Aires on Friday, burning the Union Jack and chanting anti-British slogans stemming from the 1982 Falklands War.

 The demonstration was the latest organized by the "Quebracho" group of activists that in April of last year held protests in front of the British Embassy in Buenos Aires during which several Argentine police officers were injured.